Questfall/docs/quest-mining/completion/rpg-items/potions.md

 ### Stamina Potion

-When consumed, a Stamina Potion will restore a percentage of the user's Stamina Reserve, depending on the rarity of the potion.
-The Stamina Potion of rarity F restores 10% of the total size of the Stamina Reserve, and each subsequent rarity tier doubles the effect.&#x20;
+When consumed, a Stamina Potion restores a percentage of the user's Maximum Stamina, depending on the rarity of the potion.
+The Stamina Potion of rarity F restores 10% of Maximum Stamina, and each subsequent rarity tier doubles the base effect.
+The final restore amount can be increased by the Stamina trait [Absorption](../rpg-attributes/stamina.md#absorption).&#x20;

 Since evolving requires two potions that have the same resultant effect, it might seem that there is no point in evolving.
 However, the weight increases more slowly, so an E potion, for example, has the same effect as two F potions, but takes up less inventory space.